 - Introduction to C Programming

-Proud to do some evening teaching hours at Sciences Po; Data Science for Public Policy 1, Data Science for Public Policy 2.
+I’m appreciative to have the opportunity to teach evening classes at Sciences Po; Data Science for Public Policy 1, Data Science for Public Policy 2.